 There can be no assurance that any pending or future patent applications held by BI will result in an issued patent, or that if patents are issued to BI, that such patents will provide meaningful protection against competitors or against competitive technologies.
 The issuance of a patent is not conclusive as to its validity or its enforceability.
 The United States federal courts or equivalent national courts or patent offices elsewhere may invalidate BI's patents or find them unenforceable.
-Competitors may also be able to design around BI's patents and patent applications cover particular aspects of its products.
+Competitors may also be able to design around BI's patents.
+BI's patents and patent applications cover particular aspects of its products.
 Other parties may develop and obtain patent protection for more effective technologies, designs or methods.
 If these developments were to occur, it could have an adverse effect on BI's sales.
 BI may not be able to prevent the unauthorized disclosure or use of its technical knowledge or trade secrets by consultants, vendors, former employees and current employees, despite the existence of nondisclosure and confidentiality agreements and other contractual restrictions.
 Furthermore, the laws of foreign countries may not protect BI's intellectual property rights effectively or to the same extent as the laws of the United States.
-If BI's intellectual property rights are not adequately protected, BI may not be able to commercialize its technologies, products or services and BI's competitors could commercialize BI's technologies, which could result in a decrease in BI's sales and market share that would harm its business and operating results.
+If BI's intellectual property rights are not adequately protected, BI may not be able to commercialize is technologies, which could result in a decrease in BI's sales and market share that would harm its business and operating results.